Quodatum/basex-node/README.md

 basex - a node.js Basex client
 ===========================

-This will be a Basex client for node.js.
+This will be a BaseX client for node.js.
 Currently NO working functionality.

 ## Inspiration